BumblebeeBat/FlyingFox/README.md

 Flying Fox is my attempt to achieve the goals of the truthcoin project: http://www.truthcoin.info/ I respect Paul Sztorc, especially in his ability to communicate truthcoin, which he invented.
 Him and I are using very different strategies to try and build the same thing.

-Sztorc maintains a forum where the different teams trying to build truthcoin can share ideas: http://forum.truthcoin.info/
+!!!Warning, forum is malfunctioning lately!!!Sztorc maintains a forum where the different teams trying to build truthcoin can share ideas: http://forum.hive-mind.info/

 Flying Fox deviates from Sztorc's design choices in several ways: